iAyomi/URL-Shortener/README.md

 ## 💬 Contact

 Have questions or found a bug?
-[Open an issue](https://github.com/iAyomi/URL-Shortener/issues) or ping us through smoke signals (just kidding, use GitHub).
+[Open an issue](https://github.com/iAyomi/URL-Shortener/issues) or ping us through smoke signals (just kidding, use [Our Contact Page](https://iayomi.vercel.app/contact)).

 ---